Hyperobjekt/dignity-and-debt/content/projects/student-debt-contest.md

   around the world.
 Furthermore, they are able to reveal what might be either changed or strengthened through policy and individual action.
-To draw on this potential, The [VizE Lab](https://vizelab.princeton.edu) and The Dignity+Debt Network have called for data visualizations, maps, or short documentary films and photography that portray student loan debt.
+To draw on this potential, The [VizE Lab](https://vizelab.princeton.edu) and The Dignity+Debt Network called for data visualizations, maps, or short documentary films and photography that portray student loan debt.
 See our own "[The Problem of Colored Lines](https://www.dignityanddebt.org/projects/student-debt-racial-disparities/)" gallery on racial disparities and the student loan crisis, inspired by the